darkresearch/streamdown-rn/README.md

 ## Contributing

-We use [Changesets](https://github.com/changesets/changesets) for version management (same as Vercel's Streamdown).
+We use [Changesets](https://github.com/changesets/changesets) for version management:

 1. Fork the repository
 2. Create a feature branch